Aliases for PSMB7 Gene

 GeneCards Summary for PSMB7 Gene

-PSMB7 (Proteasome Subunit Beta 7) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include threonine-type endopeptidase activity.
+PSMB7 (Proteasome 20S Subunit Beta 7) is a Protein Coding gene.
+Diseases associated with PSMB7 include Colorectal Cancer.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB10.